tintin10q/computational-linguistics-summary/Languages/Constituency.md

 ## Coordination
 Constituencies can be put behind each other without problems.
 You could have a grammar rule PP = POSTCODEPOSTCODE, and it would be fine.
 This is often used as a test of constituency.
 If two phrases can be coordinated without violating any rules, then they are constituents

+### Evaluation

+Recall (correct in hypothesis over correct in gold standard), precision (correct in hypothesis over hypothesized) and f1 is used.

+A constituent is labelled as correct if there is a constituent in the gold standard with the exact same starting point, end point and non terminal symbol.